 Blog

-Probate As A Muniment Of Title: What Is It & What Does It Cost?
+Probate As A Muniment Of Title In Texas: What Is It & What Does It Cost?

-There are several different types of probate in Texas where a loved one dies having a Will.
+If your loved one died with a Will, there are several different types of probate available in Texas.
 The complexity of the proceeding and the cost varies widely depending on which type of probate you can or must use to pass your loved one's estate.
 The simplest and least expensive type of probate is known as a "muniment of title" proceeding.

 Even if you are married, it’s not too late to outline how your property will be classified, how your joint finances will be handled, and how you will support children from prior marriages.
 Find out how to set up a postnup agreement for your estate planning.